tasnim-mohammd/QA1-Assignments-/README.md

 ### 10.Rename this method name (BuildMenu) to match regular expression " [a-z][a-zA-Z0-9]*$ ".
 #### Issue Type : code smell
 #### Issue Severity : Minor
+i renamed it to buildMenu.
+Failing to follow naming conventions can make the code more difficult to read and understand, which can negatively affect the software quality.
+If the code uses inconsistent or non-standard naming conventions, it can make it more difficult for other developers to understand how the code works and can introduce errors and bugs that are difficult to diagnose and resolve.

 ### 11. Use static access with "javax.swing.WindowConstants" for "EXIT_ON_CLOSE".
 #### Issue Type : Code Smell
 #### Issue Severity : Critical
+i fixed it by using WindowConstants.EXIT_ON_CLOSE insted of JFrame.EXIT_ON_CLOSE. if multiple instances of a class that use "EXIT_ON_CLOSE" are created, each instance will create a new object for the constant, leading to unnecessary object creation overhead and potentially affecting the performance of the application.
 ### 12.
 ```agsl
 super("Editor");